I know that in an abusive relationship.. The the abuser always says hes going to change..And the victim accepts him and the cycle continues.

 Soemtimes change must be radical and rewards at the end can not be the only reason a person would fight to make the changes.
 Reprocutions for actions are sometimes very hard to swallow, it does not mean change is not needed.

 Can a woman that slept around change...
 Though it seems unlikely the answer is yes, Can a man change again the answer is yes. the word often says once this way always that way, you know alcoholic, murderer, player. whatever.
 But I find all the findings that christ has and...
 Alll has sinned and come short of gods glory.
 But would I let my daughter date a murderer NO, but GOD is so much more than me!
 Through some of these health blogs the right questions are asked but because of formidabilty the right questions will not remedy the problem.
 The answer: the reason why Christ was so perfect and people had respect for him for a thousand years is not because he was the son oGOD but because being the son, he excepted persecution by his family first, then his enemies or those that knew him not.
 He knew when to close his mouth because he was about peace.
 But when he did open his mouth he opened it to provoke people against his self not against another.
 Christ did not provoke but people became provoked because his love and care to follow GODS command.
-Love GOD seek prayer from a "PROPHET" of the lord, and forgive unconditionally. regardless that you may have done that for years.
+Love GOD seek prayer from [removed by Admin]" of the lord, and forgive unconditionally. regardless that you may have done that for years.

 Im twenty years old, and my boyfriend is 25.
 We've been together for a year and a half, and it started off wonderful.
 I had never met anyone like him.
 We bickered but only for a few moments, and then were back together just having a good time.
 When we argue now however, he goes into name calling, and violent rages, where he hits himself, (burned himself with a lighter) bites his arm, breaks things, punched my car windows.
 Then night before my vacation he threw all my clean clothes out on the front lawn.
 I knew there was an anger problem, after our first huge fight, but it seems like the name calling is getting progressivly worse.
 He swears he will change, and always convinces me, that he wont behave that way,a nd i believe he is generally upset and regretful of his behavior.
 But since the last blow up, he's blown up three more times, and is currently on a work leave to a nother country, and called me in a drunk rage on Skype.
 I don't know how to navigate this, and any help you could offer me would be truly appreciated.
 Everyone tells me to leave, but I do love him..
 I just dont know what to do.